 One thing I can’t handle is too much stuff and kid’s require a lot of it!
 That’s why if our kids don’t play with something it gets donated or handed off to another kid who would love it.
-Today I’m sharing the best gifts for toddlers!
+Today I’m sharing the best toys for toddlers!

 I shared 15 ideas for 3 year old boys over on this post so a few of these are duplicates from that one but head over there for even more toy ideas!

 Here are some of my favorite toys for toddlers that have stuck around over the past few years.

 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.
 Thanks so much for supporting me and this blog!